Charles I. Guarria

 Since 2009, more voters have identified as Independent than Republican or Democrat.

-This is particularly bad news for Joe Biden as a Nov.10-14 NBC poll shows 63% of independents disapprove of Mr. Biden.
+This is troubling news for President Joe Biden as a Jan.
+25-29 Quinnipiac University poll shows a only a slight majority, 52%, support Mr. Biden.

-Some folk are wondering if Vivek Ramaswamy will leave the Republican Party.
+Some folk wondered if Vivek Ramaswamy would leave the Republican Party.
 You can see why they'd come to that conclusion.
 He had considered pulling out of the Nov.
 8 Republican debate, voted for Libertarian presidential nominee Michael Badnarik in 2004, and informed Sean Hannity on Fox News, "I'm not a partisan hack.
 I'm an independent-minded patriot."

 Clearly, there is change in the air.
 It is a change that bends less toward a left or right paradigm and more towards anti-establishment.